osism/documentation/source/deployment/services/openstack.rst

 Depending on the available bandwidth, it may be a good idea to pull the Docker images in advance prior to deployment.
 This can be done with ``osism-kolla pull SERVICE``.
+Please also note, that you might encounter session timeouts as the system hardening role enforces these.
+To prevent logouts push SPACE sometimes or use a multiplexer like ``screen`` or ``tmux``.

 .. _deploymentservicesopenstackinfrastructure: